-Dialysis is usually needed by people who have kidney failure or end-stage renal diseases and other medical conditions such as diabetes, high blood pressure, and lupus.
-All these can lead to kidney failure.
+Dialysis is usually needed by people who have kidney failure or end-stage renal diseases and other medical conditions that can lead to kidney failures such as diabetes, high blood pressure, and lupus.

-It is important to detect signs and symptoms of such diseases at the right time.
-Signs of kidney failure that you might observe can include uremia, nausea, frequent mood swings, blood traces in urine, etc. Your doctor may measure your Estimated Glomerular Filtration Rate (eGFR) to detect the functioning of your kidneys.
+It is important to detect signs and symptoms of kidney diseases at the right time.
+Signs of kidney failure include uraemia (presence of waste products in the urine), nausea, frequent mood swings, blood traces in urine, etc. Your doctor may measure your Estimated Glomerular Filtration Rate (eGFR) to detect the functioning of your kidneys.